TheKrabbyPatties/syllabye-static/README.md

 This contains the static-side contents relating to our SyllaBye Application.

 ## Author(s)
-Josh Brown, Kevin Danowski, Olivia Adamic, Logan Prasczewicz, Emilio Vilchis, Kevin Zamudio, and Vy Nguyen Khanh Le
+Josh Brown, Kevin Danowski, Olivia Adamic, Logan Prasczewicz, Emilio Vilchis, Kevin Zamudio, Vy Nguyen Khanh Le, and Bryan Avalos

 ## Credits
 - Credits to GitHub and GitPages for hosting the current repositories.